 Goal: Choose the spaces for the workshops and come up with ideas for enriching (decorating) those spaces.
 (This may be an ongoing work in progress).

-___9. Begin the process of decorating the workshops
+____Begin the process of decorating the workshops.

 Goal: Create a volunteer job structure and descriptions and begin matching people with those opportunities.

-___3. Write job descriptions (include necessary attributes, responsibilities, time commitment, who they report to, resources available)
+____ Write job descriptions (include necessary attributes, responsibilities, time commitment, who they report to, resources available)

-Goal: Inform the congregation of the changes in Sunday School.
+Goal: Inform the congregation of the changes in Sunday School!

 ____Inform the congregation at large about the change-over to WoRM through whatever means that your congregation uses (church newsletter, Facebook page, TV monitors in the hall, etc.).